MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

 - Understand how to send chat messages to Microsoft Teams channels using Microsoft Graph.

 > [!NOTE]
 > The *mgt-search-results* component is currently in preview and is subject to change.
-In addition to showing usage of *mgt-search-results*, the exercises also show how to perform the same tasks using Microsoft Graph directly as well.
+In addition to showing how *mgt-search-results* can be used, the exercises also show how to perform the same tasks using Microsoft Graph directly.

 ### Using the Organizational Data Feature